ianboyko/uniforlsp/content/english/post/cooperating_lawyers.md

 - [Co-operating lawyer agreement](/pdf/Co-operating_Lawyer_Agreement-en.pdf)
 - [Benefit schedule](/pdf/Benefit_schedule-en.pdf)

-The Plan has almost 1,100 Co-operating Lawyers and Notaries in locations across the country.
+The Plan has more than 700 Co-operating Lawyers and Notaries in locations across the country.
 For further information [contact us](/post/about/#contact-us) or call 1-800-268-7573.